onap/policy-clamp/docs/index.rst

 * Control (start/stop) the operation of the control loop in DCAE

-Please refer to the `Using ONAP <https://wiki.onap.org/display/DW/Control+Loop+Design>` for more details

 HealthCheck API - serve to verify CLAMP status (see offered API's section)